slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Higher the status, more exposure to parasites whose transmission isn’t environmentally mediated.'*

-> *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

-> *'Social cartography: who’s the decision maker, to whom people are speaking and who is speaking.'*

-HOWEVER... don’t vow to the gatekeepers.
+However don’t vow to the gatekeepers.
 Most people are basically afraid of their superiors.
 Someone’s position does not make them important.
 You can replace them as quickly as they can replace you.
 It’s a business relationship.

 > *'No hay prepotencia más ridícula que la que se destila de la creencia de que recopilar talento ajeno es un talento.' -- Jorge Luis Borges*